Anxiety about COVID-19 can be overwhelming. You may worry about getting the virus, the length of the pandemic and the future. Learn how to cope.

 Hoping mental health problems such as anxiety or depression will go away on their own can lead to worsening symptoms.
 If you have concerns or if you experience worsening of mental health symptoms, ask for help when you need it, and be upfront about how you're doing.
 To get help you may want to:

 If you're feeling suicidal or thinking of hurting yourself, seek help.
 Contact your primary care provider or a mental health professional.
-Or call a suicide hotline.
-In the U.S., call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or use its webchat at suicidepreventionlifeline.org/chat.
+Or contact a suicide hotline.
+In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
+Or use the Lifeline Chat.
+Services are free and confidential.

 You can expect your current strong feelings to fade when the pandemic is over, but stress won't disappear from your life when the health crisis of COVID-19 ends.
 Continue these self-care practices to take care of your mental health and increase your ability to cope with life's ongoing challenges.